 The City Clerk’s office maintains various records that are available for public inspection and copying including Ordinances, Resolutions, Meeting Minutes of the City Council, Boards & Commissions, and Agreements and Contracts.
 As the Public Records Officer, the City Clerk also coordinates records requests for Building, Community Development, Engineering, and Finance documents.
 The City Clerk’s office is located at Mukilteo City Hall.

 Click on the following blue highlighted link to be directed to our online Public Records Request form.
-If you prefer to complete a paper form.
+As an alternative, you can to complete a paper form.
 For questions about the process, please review the City’s Ordinance 1410 – Public Records Act Policy or contact us at the following: